Please use the links below to access the procedures for Student Accessibility Services (SAS).

 Student Accessibility Services can assist temporarily disabled students by:

-- Meeting with the student to review what he/she needs to plan for in this period of temporary disability and how it will impact his/her academics and meeting course requirements.
+- Meeting with the student to review what they need to plan for in this period of temporary disability and how it will impact their academics and meeting course requirements.

 - Sharing information on how the temporarily disabled student can be accommodated and what accommodations are available.
 Reviewing academic accommodations available within Student Accessibility Services.
 Accommodations include: